Brazilian Studies (Certificate)

 At a Glance: program details

-Explore the complexities of Brazilian culture and history in courses that encourage rethinking Brazil beyond media images of samba and carnival.
-Acquire knowledge and critical thinking skills that will aid you in becoming a global leader committed to social justice and cross-cultural understanding through any career path you choose.
+Explore Brazilian culture and history through courses that encourage you to think about Brazil beyond media images of samba and Carnival.
+Become a global leader committed to social justice and cross-cultural understanding through any career path you choose.

 Program Description